jdtward/jdtward.github.io/content/_index.md

       text: |

           We are a clinician–scientist team advancing how prostate and genitourinary (GU) cancers are detected, risk-stratified, and treated.
 Led by **Jonathan D. Tward, MD, PhD, FASTRO**—Professor of Radiation Oncology at the University of Utah and Huntsman Cancer Institute—our lab bridges AI, image-guided radiotherapy, and prospective clinical trials to deliver care that is both **more effective and less toxic**.
-          <small>hi</small>

-          ## What we work on
-          - **AI-enhanced risk stratification.** We helped pioneer **multimodal deep-learning models** that integrate digital pathology with clinical features to outperform conventional systems and define actionable thresholds within phase III NRG Oncology trials.
-          - **Metastasis-directed therapies & radiopharmaceuticals.** We design and lead trials combining **SABR** with agents like **radium-223** to control oligometastatic disease while preserving quality of life and delaying systemic therapy.
-          - **Brachytherapy & treatment quality.** From perirectal spacers and customized bolus to HDR/LDR technique optimization, we focus on interventions that **maximize tumor control and minimize side effects.**
-          - **Guideline leadership & implementation.** Dr. Tward serves on **NCCN guideline panels** (prostate, bladder, penile) and resource-stratification efforts that shape standards of care globally.

 sections: